is a euphoriant, stimulant, and aphrodisiac closely related to amphetamine

 .
 In the majority of methamphetamine toxicity related deaths other substances are also found to be present, most frequently opiates

-/opioids or benzodiazepines.
+.
 Methamphetamine toxicity does not appear to have a clear dose–response, methamphetamine toxicity related death is associated with both low or high levels of methamphetamine in the blood.
 Post mortem blood levels of methamphetamine in one study suggest that a fatally toxic dose is >150mg.
 Reports suggest methamphetamine-related deaths frequently involve multiple congestion, pulmonary oedema, pulmonary congestion, cerebrovascular haemorrhage due to high blood pressure, ventricular fibrillation, acute cardiac failure or hyperpyrexia.
 Methamphetamine deaths due to septic injection or asphyxia by aspiration of vomit have also been reported.
 A large proportion of methamphetamine-related fatalities arise from accidents, suicide and homicides, rather than physical causes directly attributable to methamphetamine toxicity.
 This suggesting toxic methamphetamine doses pose risk of severe psychological and behavioural disturbances.

 Sudden deaths, fatal stroke, and hearts attacks have also been reported in adults taking stimulant drugs at usual doses for ADHD.